squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

 [`categories`](#+blog.categories){ #+blog.categories }

 :   :octicons-milestone-24: Default: `true` – This option specifies whether the
     [built-in blog plugin] should generate category indexes.
-A category indexes shows all posts for a specific category in reverse chronological order.
+A category index shows all posts for a specific category in reverse chronological order.
 If you want to disable category index generation, add: